 This growth, however, was briefly halted during the global economic crisis of 2008.
 About 70% of Ireland’s GDP comes from its service sector, about 28% from industries, and less than 2% from agriculture.

 Doha City | Image Courtesy: UNCTAD

 The State of Qatar is without a doubt one of the mightiest nations in the Arab world.
-Qatar’s economy is powered by natural gas and petroleum, which makes more than 70% of the total federal revenue.
+Qatar’s economy is powered by natural gas and petroleum, making more than 70% of the total federal revenue.
 It has the largest natural gas reserve in the world.
-Qataris enjoy a high living standard, no income tax and extremely low unemployment rate.
+Qataris enjoy a high living standard, no income tax, and an extremely low unemployment rate.

-Long before the discovery of oil, Qatar’ economy was mainly supported by pearl hunting and fishing activities.
-Historical evidences of pearl trading were founded in many official transcripts of the Ottoman Empire in 1890s.
+Long before the discovery of oil, Qatar’s economy was mainly supported by pearl hunting and fishing activities.
+Historical evidence of pearl trading was founded in many official transcripts of the Ottoman Empire in the 1890s.
 Oil was discovered in Qatar for the very first time in 1940 in Dukhan Field.

 The Esplanade, performing arts center | Image Courtesy: Erwin Soo